Angel/Ground State

 Ground State is the second episode of the fourth season of Angel, and the sixty-eighth episode overall.
 Angel is directed to a mystical artifact that will tell him where Cordelia is, but when he goes to steal it, he finds someone else stealing it first.

-Guest Stars: Stephanie Romanov (Lilah Morgan), Alexa Davalos (Gwen Raiden), Rena Owen (Dinza)
+Guest Starring: Stephanie Romanov (Lilah Morgan), Alexa Davalos (Gwen Raiden), Rena Owen (Dinza)

 Contents